What Is an Electronic Signature?

 What's the Difference Between an Online/Electronic Signature and Digital Signature?

-E-signatures focus on verifying the identity of signers, recording their intention to sign, and executing their agreement, while digital signatures focus on identifying signers using unique digital certificates.
-But digital signatures are also a type of e-signature and e-signatures can use digital signatures thereby negating that difference.
+eSignatures focus on verifying the identity of signers, recording their intention to sign, and executing their agreement, while digital signatures focus on identifying signers using unique digital certificates.
+But digital signatures are also a type of eSignature and eSignatures can use digital signatures thereby negating that difference.

 How do you make a legal electronic signature?

 To make a legal electronic signature, sign up for an electronic signature software.
 Most software provide checkboxes, signature, and date fields to show that whoever is signing is consenting to the submission of the signature electronically.
+You can upload your document to the electronic signature software, then draw, type, or upload an image of your signature on the document.

 Do electronic signatures hold up in court?

 Yes, electronic signatures hold up in court and have support from the Uniform Electronic Transactions Act (UETA) and the E-Sign Act, which recognize the legitimacy of electronic signatures on documents in court.
 It also helps if the electronic signature software you use for signing the document provides audit trails to ensure the authenticity of the signature.
+You should note, however, that documents like divorce & adoption papers, court orders, notices of termination, wills, deeds, and other similar documents do not hold up in court when you sign them electronically.